asdfractal/clockwerks-catalogue/README.md

 * [Index Background](https://7wallpapers.net/dota2-clockwerk/)
 * Hero images and icons are from [Valve](https://www.valvesoftware.com/en/)
 * The loading spinner is taken from [loading.io](https://loading.io/css/)
+* I referred to [this](https://dev.to/techparida/how-to-deploy-a-flask-app-on-heroku-heb) on setting up Gunicorn to serve the website securely and without the 'development server' warning
 * During development I constantly referred to and used code from [Flask](https://flask.palletsprojects.com/en/1.1.x/api/) and [Python](https://docs.python.org/3/) documentation

 ## Acknowledgements

 Huge thanks to [Simen Daehlin](https://github.com/Eventyret) for being an incredible mentor and teacher, and for helping me stay on top of everything when I was struggling.

+Thanks to fellow student [Stephen Seagrave](https://github.com/nemixu) for testing the deployed website and offering feedback.

-Code Institue for this great course and network that I am grateful to be a part of.
+[Code Institute](https://codeinstitute.net/) for this great course and network that I am grateful to be a part of.

 ### Disclaimer
 This site is part of a course project and is intended for educational purposes only